David Gold (businessman): Personal life and death

 In 2005, Gold wrote his autobiography Pure Gold with co-writer Bob Harris.
 This dwells on his early childhood poverty, ascent in business and involvement with Birmingham City.

 As of May 2012, he lived with his fiancée Lesley Manning, in Caterham, Surrey.

 Following West Ham's move from the Boleyn Ground to the London Stadium in 2016, Gold was subjected to protests from groups of West Ham supporters who were unhappy with the move and who accused Gold of having taken money from the club and of being a "liar".

-According to the Sunday Times Rich List in 2020, Gold and his family were worth £460 million.
+According to the Sunday Times Rich List in 2020, Gold and his family had an estimated net worth of £460 million.

-Gold died on the morning of 4 January 2023, at the age of 86.
+Gold died on 4 January 2023, aged 86.